matthew-scherf/aseity/README.md

 Upos S  :=  ¬ ∃ x, Grounds x S        -- "nothing grounds S"
 ```

-`Upos` makes the same groundlessness claim but contains no realized reference to the exterior. `notAbout_Upos` shows it is never outward-reaching, and in the model below it is knowable.
+`Upos` makes the same groundlessness claim but contains no realised reference to the exterior. `notAbout_Upos` shows it is never outward-reaching, and in the model below it is knowable.
 The unknowability result is therefore specific to the formulation that invokes a live exterior.
 The obstruction comes from the `Ext` atom.

+## Punchline
+Even God cannot know if he is a meta-god.

 ## Contents